razorpay/blade/packages/blade/src/components/Typography/_decisions/decisions.md

   </Code>
   ```

-  Using `size` here because that is what we use in `Text` as well and symantically `size="large"` makes a lot more sense.
+  Using `size` here because that is what we use in `Text` as well and semantically `size="large"` makes a lot more sense.

   In future, we want to make `size` as a consistent prop for sizing all components and use `variant` for values that can't be added to size.